weidhaus/Gmail-Signature-Manager-for-Google-Workspace/README.md

 - Responsive design works well on both desktop and mobile devices

 You can specify which template to use by updating the `defaultTemplateId` in the configuration or by placing your template in Google Drive and using its file ID.

+For more detailed information about creating and customizing templates, please refer to the [TEMPLATES.md](TEMPLATES.md) file.

 ### Template Placeholders